GabrielNobis/GabrielNobis.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: PhD student in machine learning. <a href='https://www.hhi.fraunhofer.de/en/departments/ai.html'> Department of Artifical Intelligence at Fraunhofer HHI</a>.
+subtitle: PhD student in machine learning working on generative diffusion models at the <a href='https://www.hhi.fraunhofer.de/en/departments/ai.html'> Department of Artifical Intelligence, Fraunhofer HHI</a>.

 profile:
   align: right